mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 Mutations are also heritable, meaning that the child of an organism would inherit the same mutated or not mutated genotype as its parent.
 Once an organism mutated, it would create a branch in the tree.

 The following code shows how the organism class handles mutations.
-In the model that just used mutations but did not account for any pressure to diversify, this code is used as the organism class, but has no fitness calculations and still uses random choice for the creation of child organisms.
+In the model that just used mutations (no pressure for diversity), this code is used as the organism class.

 ```c++
 class Organism {